cordova-sms/cordova-sms-plugin/readme.md

         }
     };

-On Android, an extra function is exposed to know whether or not you have the permission to send a SMS (Android Marshmallow permission).
+On Android, two extra functions are exposed to know whether or not an app has permission and to request permission to send SMS (Android Marshmallow +).

     var app = {
         checkSMSPermission: function() {